 From the Campaign Analytics tab, you can view your reports in a series of panels.
 You may see more or less than those listed in the sections below, but each has its own useful purpose.

 The Campaign Details panel shows a high-level overview of the entire performance for your push message.

-Review this panel to see overall metrics such as how many messages have been sent to how many recipients, the primary conversion rate, and the total revenue generated by this message.
-You can also review your general settings from this page: Delivery Settings, Audience Settings, and Conversion Settings.
+Review this panel to see overall metrics such as the number of messages sent to the number of recipients, the primary conversion rate, and the total revenue generated by this message.
+You can also review delivery, audience, and conversion settings from this page.

 The Push Performance panel outlines how well your message has performed across various dimensions.
 The metrics in this panel vary depending on your chosen messaging channel, and whether or not you are running a multivariate test.
 You can click on the Preview icon to view your message for each variant or channel.